Free 3-Day Shipping on All Orders

 • Zone Air DIY: $2,000 | Zone Air Pro: $3,500-4,500 | Competitor Pro: $4,500-6,000

-Best value: Zone Air DIY saves $2,500-4,000 vs competitors on total ductless system cost
+Best value: Zone Air DIY saves $2,500-4,000 vs competitors on total ductless system cost.
+See our Zone Air vs other mini split brands comparison for the full breakdown.

 Shop Zone Air Systems | Call (801) 882-2324 for quotes